NXP/isochron/docs/isochron-report.1.md

 :   optionally calculate and print a summary of the built-in metrics.

+`-q`, `--quiet`

+:   silently ignore lost packets from the log.
+Optional, defaults to
+    false.

 `-s`, `--start` <`NUMBER`>

 :   specify the sequence number of the first packet to be taken into